grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/Troubleshooting.md

 If sending data to Grafana Cloud, this Helm chart uses the `<data>:write` scopes for delivering data.
 It can optionally use the `<data>:read` scopes when running the [Data Test Job](./HelmTests.md#data-test).

-If your token does not have the correct scope, you will see errors in the Grafanaa Agent logs.
+If your token does not have the correct scope, you will see errors in the Grafanaa Alloy logs.
 For example, when trying to deliver profiles to Pyroscrope without the `profiles:write` scope:

 ```text